kubernetes/kubernetes/docs/getting-started-guides/locally.md

 and a single minion.
 Type Control-C to shut it down.

 You can use the cluster/kubecfg.sh script to interact with the local cluster.
-You must set the KUBERNETES_MASTER environment variable to let other programs know how to reach your master.
+You must set the KUBERNETES_PROVIDER and KUBERNETES_MASTER environment variables to let other programs know how to reach your master.

 ```
+export KUBERNETES_PROVIDER=local
 export KUBERNETES_MASTER=http://localhost:8080
 ```